 Equipment to fight fires has also evolved, and this is another reason that ongoing training is vital.
 Firefighters must be comfortable with and understand the equipment before they are called upon to use it at a fire scene.

-Ruschmeier said he appreciates all the people who attended the 33rd annual firemen’s softball tournament the first weekend in August.
-In 2015, the event will take place July 31 through Aug.
-2. Proceeds will be donated to the City of New Germany for the fire department retirement fund.
+The annual Fire Department Ball Tournament is always the first weekend in August.
+Proceeds will be donated to the City of New Germany for the fire department retirement fund.
 Anyone who would like to volunteer can contact any member of the fire department.

 New Germany Fire Department past chiefs are the following: Conrad Neustel, 1902; JJ Schlecter, 1903-1907; Albert Groenke, 1908-1910; HD Mielke/Wm.
 Stender, 1911; Wm.
 Stender/Albert Groenke, 1912-1916; Wm.
 Stender, 1917-1919; Fred Hein, 1920; Gust Lohrke, 1921-1922; Fred Hein, 1923-1924; Oscar Trittabaugh, 1925; Hy Steinke, 1925; Herman Roepke, 1926-1933; Herman Briesemeister, 1934; Herman Roepke, 1935-1945; Albert Lueck, 1946; Louis Mielke, 1947; Ralph Stahlke, 1948-1965; Viron Roepke, 1965-1967; Harlan Wolter, 1968-1991; Steve Van Lith, 1991-2003; Bruce Fillbrandt, 2004; Steve VanLith, 2005-2012; Daniel Ruschmeier, 2013-2022.